 Explore flexible work options

-Flexible working challenges
+Flexible working challenges can include:

 - Flexible working is not offered to all employees, creating perceptions of unfairness across the organization.